Anshun-raj/Show-list-from-API-Data-using-Angular/README.md

-# Switching-using-Routing-in-Angular
-Switching to the different route using router in angular
+# Show list from API Data in Angular